 As they get started, there is so little doubt this band is going to keep moving up in recognition.
 They really have a good sound and they are all strong musicians.
 One thing quickly noticeable is they have moves.
 Yep, they know how to move on stage with a presence, they don’t just stand there and play.

 Tucked away slightly to the far left is Wayne Randall, who helps on Synths.
 We talked for quite a bit before the show.
 He brings some nice depth to the songs.
 Wayne is very enthusiastic about where the band will go from here.
-On bass Layne Matkovich holds things down and by no means is merely background to all the movement.
-The quietest guy in person, as far as I can tell, but on stage he is an animal.
+On bass, Layne Matkovich holds things down and by no means is merely background to all the movement.
+The quietest guy in person, as far as I can tell, but on stage, he is an animal.

 Speaking of animals, the drummer Sam Moore is hitting the bronze and copper nearly as much as the leather.
 It really drives these songs.
 By the way, he is like a brother from a different mother of Ian Henneforth, the drummer from Spiritual Shepherd.
-It’s almost bizarre, they are pretty similar size and haircut/color.
+It’s almost bizarre, they are pretty similar in size and haircut/color.

 As they start their second song kicking in all at once, I see Jhalen’s mom up there getting down to the rocking vibe, as she is shakin’ what her momma gave her!
 She was digging it, it was her first time seeing her son performing.
-The composition of these songs are thought out and played tight, with power chords prevalent.
+The composition of these songs is thought out and played tight, with power chords prevalent.
 Jamie Yeats on guitar steadily delivers perfectly timed lead play and works so damn well with Jhalen also on guitar.

 These young guys have been working on it for over five years already.
 Very impressive to my ears and eyes.
-The room is full of energy, engagement in the tunes, lots of smoke and few random remains of what was a fresh beer or two.
+The room is full of energy, engagement in the tunes, lots of smoke, and few random remains of what was a fresh beer or two.
 No doubt the band cast a great spell (yep, being cheesy… pun intended) on the crowd with a really great set.

 Finishing up the night was the hardest working band in Las Vegas, Spiritual Shepherd.
 At the forefront of the band is Doom Goddess Kaylee Jade on vocals and rhythm guitar.
-She joined the band around a year ago, before that they were a three man all instrumental band.
+She joined the band around a year ago, before that they were a three-man, all-instrumental band.